singer-io/tap-mixpanel/README.md

 The Mixpanel API uses Basic Authorization with the `api_secret` from the tap config in base-64 encoded format.
 It is slightly different than normal Basic Authorization with username/password.
 All requests should include this header with the `api_secret` as the username, with no password:

 - Authorization: `Basic <base-64 encoded api_secret>`

+### Note
+- If you selected eu_residency_server then please make sure you enter api_secret of that project only.

 More details may be found in the [Mixpanel API Authentication](https://developer.mixpanel.com/docs/data-export-api#section-authentication) instructions.